replicatedhq/replicated-field-labs/instruqt/airgap-embedded/07-configuring-the-application/assignment.md

 cluster.

 ```
-ssh -NTfL 0.0.0.0:8800:$AIRGAP_IP:8800 airgap
+ssh -NTfL 0.0.0.0:8443:cluster:8800 cluster
 ```

-The SSH command will run in the background, and you wont see any output.
+The SSH command will run in the background, and you won't see any output.

 Running the Installer
 =====================